safarzadeh-reza/ENGO645-Assignments/source/tutorials/L3/tasks.rst

 .. admonition:: Start your assignment

-    **You can start working on your copy of Assignment 2 by** `accepting the GitHub Classroom assignment <https://classroom.github.com/a/s-mgkuwb>`__.
+    **You can start working on your copy of Assignment 2 by** `accepting the GitHub Classroom assignment <https://classroom.github.com/a/QTkgyLzj>`__.

-* **Note that code versioning is important and contributes to your overall grade.
-* We expect to see your versioning history, including commits and pushes to the GitHub repository.
-* Remember, having only one commit may result in a deduction in your marks,
-* so make sure to maintain a clear and organized versioning record.**
+- **Note that code versioning is important and contributes to your overall grade.
+We expect to see your versioning history, including commits and pushes to the GitHub repository.
+Remember, having only one commit may result in a deduction in your marks, so make sure to maintain a clear and organized versioning record.**
-* **You don't have to submitt anything on D2L.
-* Just push everything on the provided GitHub repository and that'a all**
+- **You don't have to submitt anything on D2L.
+Just push everything on the provided GitHub repository and that'a all!**